 Ever since I quit my job as a ‘Social Media manager’ and started working for myself instead, things have been great.

-Don’t get me wrong, working for yourself comes with it’s own set of problems, headaches, and set backs – but there’s nothing quite like knowing that you are in control.
+Don’t get me wrong, working for yourself comes with it’s own set of problems, headaches, and set backs – but nothing's quite like knowing that you are in control.

 1. You can work from anywhere